johngallagher/jar-jar-gone/source/2016-04-05-what-is-an-api.html.md

 ---
 title: What is an API?
+tags: jargon
 ---

-An API is a way of two computer programs talking to each other easily.
+An API allows two computer programs to communicate over the internet.

-Don't want your customers to remember a thousand different passwords?
-You need an API.

 Fed up of copy and pasting between different systems?
 APIs can help.